GaboCapo/mainprompt-manager/README.md

 <img width="1280" height="640" alt="Image" src="https://github.com/user-attachments/assets/3afd4298-a941-4bef-b598-11ad5827b294" />

+⚠️ WARNING: Changes made directly to the MainPrompt will NOT be saved automatically!

+Currently, there is no persistent editing functionality for the MainPrompt.
+If you modify it manually, your changes will be lost when switching prompts.

+💡 Workaround:
+To retain changes, you must edit the prompt *template* directly and use the prompt switcher to reload it.
+Be aware that this method does NOT create backups.

+Persistent editing is not yet supported — use with caution.

 # Mainprompt Manager v2.0 - Multilingual

 Multilingual CLI tool to manage prompt sets for local AI agents with file system access.